devyanshi-t/AzureResourceTemplate/VirtualNetwork1/README.md

 There are three ways to deploy an ARM template in Azure:

-1.Azure Portal- Click on the deploy button above ,you will be redirected  to Azure where you can fill in all the parameters  in ARM template to create a Virtual Network.
+1.Azure Portal- Click on the deploy button above ,you will be redirected  to Azure where you can fill in all the parameters  in ARM template to create a Virtual Network.<br/>

-2.Azure Command Line Interface(CLI)-
-On the Azure CLI type the command “az group deployment create --resource-group<Resource group name> --template-file<file name>”

-Then type in all the parameter  values in the CLI .
-Refer to the cli.png file to see the implementation .
+2.Azure Command Line Interface(CLI)- On the Azure CLI type the command “az group deployment create --resource-group<Resource group name> --template-file<file name>” <br/>Then type in all the parameter  values in the CLI .Refer to the cli.png file to see the implementation .<br/>

-3. PowerShell:
+3. PowerShell: <br/>
-Type the commands:
+Type the commands:<br/>

-cd
+a) cd <br/>

-New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile <path-to-template>
+b) New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile <path-to-template> <br/>

-Then enter the values for the parameters in the templates.
+c) Then enter the values for the parameters in the templates.<br/>
 Refer to the powershell.png file to see the implementation.
 Refer to the vnetparameter.json file to see the default values for the parameters .